Arriving in the UK

 What items you must declare

 Normally, you should not bring food into the UK.
-Many of the foods you usually eat at home can easily be found in UK shops:
+Many of the foods you usually eat at home can easily be found in UK shops.
+Find out more about bringing food products into the UK.

 Even if you pass through the green channel a Customs Officer can ask you to open your baggage for checking.

-You might also want to look at the UK Border Force's 10 Top Tips for passing through immigration and customs control on arrival in the UK.
+You might also want to read the UK Border Force's 10 Top Tips for passing through immigration and customs control on arrival in the UK.

 Collecting your Biometric Residence Permit